Skip to content

 The proposal must be sent as a word file.

-This proposal is referred to a one-hour session at the IFERA 2025 Annual Conference in Punta Skala, Zadar, Portugal.
+This proposal is referred to a one-hour session at the IFERA 2025 Annual Conference in Punta Skala, Zadar, Croatia.

 Slots dedicated to special sessions will be on June 11, 12 and 13 and will be allocated in any of these 3 dates by the Program Committee.